 - Pre-heat Air Fryer.
 Meanwhile, drain tofu and cut into 1×2 inch cubes.
 I make a 4×4 grid (16 pieces) directly into the tofu block.
 The tofu should be 2 inches deep.

 - Set up a dredging station with 3 bowls.
 Fill each bowl with 1) potato starch + salt (whisked together), 2) panko, and 3) beaten egg.
 Start dredging: Dip tofu blocks carefully into the potato starch.
 Then dip into the egg wash.
 Then coat with the panko.
 Make sure all sides are coated.

 - When all the tofu cubes are dredged, spray all over with vegetable oil.
 I use an aerosol oil spray.
 There's no need to spray the bottom of the tofu.

 - Carefully place tofu in the Air Fryer.
-Make sure there's a little space between each tofu block and that they do not touch each other!
+Make sure there's a little space between each tofu block; they should not touch each other!
 Cook at 400F for 10 minutes.

 - Make the dipping sauce (Yangneom Jang).
 While the tofu cooks, make the sauce.
 Add all ingredients in a small bowl and mix.

 - Garnish.
 Finely slice green onions and red Fresno chili pepper.
 When the tofu has finished cooking, remove from the Air Fryer and arrange on a plate.
 Garnish with green onion and red chili pepper.

 - Serve.
 Serve with dipping sauce.
 Enjoy!